chef-boneyard/ruby/REDESIGN.md

 If a ruby has been installed via packages or installed via source and wired up to the PATH, this recipe is a NOP

 ### Ruby Version Recipes

+FIXME: no recipes this is just the "I NEED RUBY >= 2.1" resource use case

 These recipe are satisfied if the appropriate ruby version has been source installed into the server.
 We need a library method to query so that the cookbook can determine where the ruby version it wants has been installed.